-For each one-inch increase or decrease in hose diameter you get approximately a 33% increase or decrease in material volume that the hose can carry.
+For each one-inch increase or decrease in the discharge hose diameter you get approximately a 33% increase or decrease in material volume that the hose can carry.
 As a general rule, use the smallest diameter conveying tube with the required capacity.
 Smaller discharge hoses are a more economical system.
 The larger the hose the less apt they will be to plug with larger more difficult particulates.
 Peterson blower trucks and trailers can accommodate 4-, 5-, or 6-inch hoses.

-Two gearboxes as well as two hydraulic motors are attached to the feeder, maximizing torque.
+Two gearboxes as well as two hydraulic motors are attached to the dual drive feeder, maximizing torque.
 This gives Peterson blower trucks and trailers a distinct advantage over competitive machines with a single drive system.

-Expandable filter material in the shape of a tube typically filled with wood chips, compost, or other mulch.
+An Erosion Control Sock is an expandable filter material in the shape of a tube typically filled with wood chips, compost, or other mulch.
 This can be a superior alternative to silt fences to divert, control and trap sediment and debris during construction activities.
 Erosion control socks allow water to flow through, while keeping soil in place.
 Socks can be biodegradable and are available in a variety of diameters.
 Erosion control socks are filled on-site pneumatically with the use of blower trucks.

 Peterson’s feed system uses the walking floor with optional power sweep to move material from the straight-walled box toward the feeder.
 The tines fluff and break up material while the auger with devil’s tails move the material toward the feeder while breaking up any clumps.
 Peterson’s feed system is uniquely designed to prevent bridging, keep operators safe, and efficient material handling.

-Using gravity rather than force to deliver material into the feed system.
+A Gravity Feed uses gravity rather than force to deliver material into the feed system.
 Augers and tines break up the material, dropping it into the feeder and prevent bridging, ensuring a consistent flow of material into the air stream.

 A green roof is a living roof of a building made from growing vegetation.
 The roof is covered with a waterproofing membrane, growing substrate such a soil or mulch, and then seeded.